Question Frequently Asked by Expectant Mothers Considering Adoption

 What about the baby’s father?
 What are his legal rights?

 We can work with you regardless of your relationship with the baby’s father.
-When possible, your counselor will contact the father to see if he wishes to participate in the adoption plan.
-If he agrees, he may sign a legal document agreeing to the adoption or denying paternity.
+When possible, your counselor will contact the father to see if he wishes to participate in your adoption plan.
+If he cooperates, he may sign a legal document agreeing to the adoption or denying paternity.
 He will also be asked to provide medical and social history for the child.

 Birth parents may receive adoption counseling together or separately.
 If we are unable to locate a father or he refuses to cooperate, there are legal steps to follow to ensure that the adoption is binding.
-Working with an experienced attorney, we will comply with the legal requirements, ensuring that the adoption plan you are making is secure.
+Working with an experienced attorney, we will comply with the legal requirements, ensuring that your adoption plan is secure.

 What if there are complications and my baby is not born healthy?

 Every mother worries about the health of her baby and hopes to have a healthy child.
 Although it is rare, there are times when a birth mother discovers that she is carrying a child with special needs.
 Birth mothers facing this kind of situation need extra support and assistance.
 Be assured, there are families waiting to adopt children with special needs.
-We will do all we can to help you find a family who can provide the love and care that this special child deserves.
-If necessary, we will refer you to an agency that specializes in this type of adoption.
+We will do all we can to help you find a family who can provide the love and care that every child deserves.
+If necessary, we will connect you with an agency that specializes in this type of adoption.

 How much will my child know about me?